ottojung/schrec/README.md

-# Schrec
+# SchReC

-An interpreter for the `L-Rose` language.
+An interpreter for the ρ<sub>s</sub> calculus.

 # Usage

 See example programs in `example/`.
 To run them, do `make` followed by `dist/schrec example/<NAME-OF-THE-EXAMPLE>.scm`.

+Use `--results first` option if only want to get the first result.
+Sometimes, there are too many of them.

 # Dependencies